Caserta: Honours

 The city of Caserta distinguished itself during the Second World War; in fact, it was decorated with the gold medal for civil valor and the bronze medal for military valour for the heroic actions and losses suffered during the war.
 The city was fiercely bombed and suffered a violent reprisal, but it managed to resist and, with the return of peace, all the people collaborated in the reconstruction of Caserta.

-Government

-Carlo Marino, mayor of Caserta, was elected mayor of Caserta in June 2016 with 62.74%.